Employment and employee benefits in Switzerland: overview

 Full freedom of movement has applied to citizens of Poland, the Czech Republic, Slovakia, Hungary, Estonia, Latvia, Lithuania and Slovenia (EU-8) since 1 May 2011.

-EU-17/EFTA and EU-8 nationals can work or provide services in Switzerland without a work permit for up to 90 days in a calendar year.
+EU-17/EFTA, EU-8 and EU-2 nationals may be posted to Switzerland and can work or provide services in Switzerland without a work permit for up to 90 days in a calendar year.
 However, the employer must register them in advance with the authorities through an online notification procedure.

 Other foreign nationals.
 Persons from non-EU/EFTA countries are only admitted if: